thus10/postgres-operator/docs/index.md

 <h1>Concepts</h1>

 The Postgres [operator](https://coreos.com/blog/introducing-operators.html)
-manages PostgreSQL clusters on Kubernetes (K8s):
+manages PostgreSQL clusters on Kubernetes (K8s):\
+Postgres Operator 管理 Kubernetes (K8s) 上的 PostgreSQL 集群：

 1. The operator watches additions, updates, and deletions of PostgreSQL cluster manifests and changes the running clusters accordingly.
 For example, when a